 Thanksgiving dinner can be a bit heavy.
 Lighten it up with a fresh, Mediterranean-inspired turkey.
 Mix lemon zest, parsley, chives, oregano, and olive oil for a combination that's both bright and earthy.

 For a bold-flavored Cajun turkey rub, blend smoked paprika, chipotle chili flakes, dried tomatoes, and lime juice.
-The spice will complement the turkey meat without being too overpowering.
+The smoked turkey rub spice will complement the meat without being too overpowering.